BDX-town/Mangane/docs/architecture/DESIGN_AND_COMPONENT_INVENTORY.md

 - `config/design-tokens.json` is the canonical Phase 2 token source;
 - generated custom properties provide the runtime contract while inherited Sass themes and Tailwind colors remain explicit compatibility bridges.
+- `app/soapbox/components/ui/icon/semantic-icon-registry.ts` is the only
+  Phosphor import boundary;
+- `config/icon-migration-baseline.json` is the exact shrinking raw-provider import authority.
+New raw icon imports fail CI.

 Framework7 is an accepted target and has no current source imports.
 Phase 2 defines bounded Framework7 custom-property aliases backed only by canonical